 The Seljuk Han of Anatolia

-This web site aims to bring you a wide variety of information on the Seljuk world, but much more is available.
-Please consult the following following general, annotated bibliography which includes a number of additional resources that you may wish to consult for further information.
-It contains the most significant works containing discussions on the Anatolian han, including the general historical context, structure, place in architectural development, decoration and construction.
+This web site aims to provide a wide variety of information on the Seljuk world, but much more is available.
+Please consult the following following general, annotated bibliography which includes a number of additional resources providing further information.
+This bibliography lists the most significant works containing discussions on the Anatolian han, including the general historical context, structure, place in architectural development, decoration and construction.
 This bibliography is not exhaustive and seeks to list books and articles in Western languages, and does not contain the numerous Turkish-language texts which would be inaccessible to most English speakers and which are difficult to locate in libraries outside of Turkey.
 The list does not inventory theses which are currently being written on the subject, or general texts on Turkish or Islamic art (see Reidlmayer, below).
-Numerous articles relative to individual specific hans have appeared in scholarly journals, and are too detailed in nature to be appropriate for this general list.
-For information concerning a specific han, please refer to the bibliography at the end of its listing on the web page and also in the Erdmann text.
-In addition, there are many other online resources that you can explore from the links list.
+Numerous articles relative to individual specific hans have appeared in scholarly journals, and are too detailed in nature to be suitable for the scope of this general list.
+For information concerning a specific han, please refer to the bibliography at the end of its listing on the web page.
+In addition, there are many online resources now available for consultation.
 For those who wish a detailed bibliography in Turkish, consult the Acun text listed below, which provides an extensive listing of texts and articles published in Turkish.

 Books are in English except otherwise noted.